Abdshammala1/Abushammala_A_Benbrahim_A_RockuFlashback/README.md

-# Abushammala_A_Benbrahim_A_RockuFlashback
+# Roku Flashback

-Building Roku Flashback as a web app for both mobile and desktop Users can access movies , Tv shows and music all before 1990's
+This is an assignment on building Roku Flashback as a web app for both mobile and desktop Users can access movies, TV shows and music that were made before 1990's.

 The build will begin in January 2021.

-Designer : Abdalrahman Abushammala
-Developer : Ahmed Benbrahim
+### Getting Started

 Languages that will be used are :
 HTML